-This post covers the best things to do in Chicago this August, including free events, family-friendly activities and things to do at night, updated for 2019.
+This post covers the best things to do in Chicago this August.

-Chicago is a wonderful city to visit during the summer months – especially August!
+Chicago is a wonderful city to visit during the summer months - especially in August!

 Check out the suggestions below for a variety of activities, including sports, theatre, music, and of course, summer festivals.